hsrasheed/projects/setup/SETUP-linux.md

 2. File menu >> New Window
 3. Click "Open project"
 4. Navigate into the project root directory called `agents` (probably within projects) and click Open
+5. When your project opens, you may be prompted to "install recommended extensions" for Python and Jupyter.
+If so, choose Yes!
+Otherwise:
+- Open extensions (View >> extensions)
+- Search for python, and when the results show, click on the ms-python one, and Install it if not already installed
+- Search for jupyter, and when the results show, click on the Microsoft one, and Install it if not already installed

-Now Cursor should open with each of the weeks in the file explorer on the left.
+Now open the Explorer (View >> Explorer) and Cursor should show each of the weeks in the file explorer on the left.

 ### Part 3: The amazing `uv`